areg-pi/areg-pi/README.md

-# Hi there, I'm a _Mechatronics Engineer_ :jack_o_lantern:
+# Hello there, I'm a _Mechatronics Engineer_ :jack_o_lantern:

-I'm about to finish university and also taking courses about programming on different websites.
+I just finished university and also taking courses about computer science in different websites.
 I've used several languages such as:
 * 🤖 Python (with frameworks/ libraries: Pandas, Scikit, Dash, Scipy, OpenCV and Tkinter)
 * :electron: Embedded C (Arduino and Raspberry Pi projects)
 * :globe_with_meridians: HTML, CSS and Javascript (web dev)